This quick start tutorial is aimed at bringing the reader up to speed

 ((True) false)))

-As you can see, the syntax is vaguely reminiscent of Lisp
+As you can see, the syntax is vaguely reminiscent of Lisp.
+In this

 powerful - it only supports destructing a single level.